G. K. Chesterton

-Gilbert Keith Chesterton (29 May 1874 – 14 June 1936) was an English author, philosopher, Christian apologist, poet, journalist and magazine editor, and literary and art critic.
+Gilbert Keith Chesterton (29 May 1874 – 14 June 1936) was an English Christian apologist writer.
 Chesterton's wit, paradoxical style, and defence of tradition made him a dominant figure in early 20th-century literature.

-Chesterton created the fictional priest-detective Father Brown, and wrote on apologetics, such as his works Orthodoxy and The Everlasting Man.
-Chesterton routinely referred to himself as an orthodox Christian and came to identify this position more and more with Catholicism, eventually converting from high church Anglicanism.
+Chesterton created the fictional priest-detective Father Brown and wrote on apologetics, such as his works Orthodoxy and The Everlasting Man.
+Chesterton routinely referred to himself as an orthodox Christian and came to identify this position more and more with Catholicism, eventually converting from Anglicanism.
 Biographers have identified him as a successor to such Victorian authors as Matthew Arnold, Thomas Carlyle, John Henry Newman and John Ruskin.

-He has been referred to as the "prince of paradox".
-Of his writing style, Time observes: "Whenever possible, Chesterton made his points with popular sayings, proverbs, allegories—first carefully turning them inside out."
-His writings were an influence on Jorge Luis Borges, who compared his work with that of Edgar Allan Poe.
+Chesterton has been referred to as the "prince of paradox".
+Of his writing style, Time magazine observed: "Whenever possible, Chesterton made his points with popular sayings, proverbs, allegories—first carefully turning them inside out."
+His writings were an influence on Jorge Luis Borges, who compared Chesterton's work with that of Edgar Allan Poe.

-Initially educated in art, Chesterton became a prolific author, producing around 80 books, 200 short stories, 4,000 essays, and notable works such as The Man Who Was Thursday, and the Father Brown detective stories.
-Raised in a loosely Unitarian family, he became agnostic in his early adulthood, but later spent much of his life as a member of the Church of England through the influence of his wife.
-He converted to Catholicism in 1922 largely under the influence of his longtime partnership with Hilaire Belloc, who shaped much of his writing.
-A charismatic public intellectual, he debated figures like George Bernard Shaw and H. G. Wells, opposed imperialism and eugenics, and promoted distributism—a "third way" between capitalism and socialism.
-He died in 1936, leaving a vast and enduring legacy, with his possible sainthood still periodically discussed.